AP source: Walmart shooting suspect faces hate crime charges

 Eight Mexican nationals were among the victims of the attack at a Walmart store popular with shoppers in nearby Ciudad Juarez, Mexico, just on the other side of the Rio Grande from El Paso.

 The federal charge follows Crusius’ state indictment last fall on a capital murder charge, which could also bring a death sentence.
-He has been held without bond since the since the shooting and kept isolated from other prisoners, on suicide watch.
+He has been held without bond since the shooting and kept isolated from other prisoners, on suicide watch for at least two months after the shooting.

 Crusius surrendered to police after the attack at a busy Walmart, saying, “I’m the shooter,” and that he was targeting Mexicans, according to an arrest warrant.